An overview

 dataset with new empty rows and/or columns and constant columns, this

-process will be carried on several times until there is no more constant
+process will be repeated several times until there is no more constant

 data.
 Rows and columns that were deleted at any iterations will be